Classification of Enriques surfaces with finite automorphism group in characteristic 2: Preliminaries

 Consider a genus one fibration on an Enriques surface $\pi : X \to {\bf P}^1$.
 Then the Mordell-Weil group of the Jacobian of $\pi$ acts on $X$ effectively as automorphisms.
 This implies the following Proposition.

 \begin{prop} {\rm (Dolgachev \cite[$\S 4$]{D1})} Assume that the automorphism group of an Enriques surface $X$ is finite.
 Then any genus one fibration on $X$ is extremal. \end{prop}

 Let $X$ be an Enriques surface.
 A genus one fibration $f : X \to {\bf P}^1$ is called special if there exists a $(-2)$-curve $R$ with $R \cdot f^{-1}(P) = 2$ $(P\in {\bf P}^1)$, that is, $f$ has a $(-2)$-curve as a $2$-section.
 In this case, $R$ is called a special 2-section.
+Note that for any quasi-elliptic fibration, the locus of singular points of irreducible fibers gives a special 2-section of the fibration.
+We call this special 2-section the curve of cusps of the fibration.
 The following result is due to Cossec \cite{C} in which he assumed the characteristic $p\not=2$, but the assertion for $p=2$ holds, too.